Skip to main content

 3 minutes to read

-Do you ever find that you develop sweat marks half way through the day, or smell less than fresh after a busy morning?
-You could be confusing anti-perspirant with deodorant.
-While it may sound obvious, there is a big difference between each, so understanding their purpose is key to ensuring you get the protection you need.
-Here we breakdown the basics…
+Do you ever find that you develop sweat marks halfway through the day, or smell less than fresh after a busy morning?
+You could be confusing an antiperspirant with a deodorant.
+While it may sound obvious, there is a big difference between the two, so understanding their purpose is key to making sure you get the protection you need.
+Read on to find out more about the difference between deodorant and antiperspirant; we’ll answer common questions like “how does antiperspirant deodorant work?” and “are antiperspirant deodorants bad for you?”

 What is a deodorant?